The Mysteries

 Across cultures and different languages, tales and ballads, myths and fairytales tell related stories about connections between this world and another world beyond time.
 Folklore teems with accounts of meetings between human beings and fairies, little people, elves, dwarfs, winged beings, fabulous monsters, power animals....

 Concealment is not strange when one considers the many people who throughout millenias have been prosecuted and excommunicated as infidels, heretics, witches and heathens.
 During the first half part of the 20th century courageous and gifted women and men dared publish scripts and experiences which until then had been carried on in hiding.
-Midway through the century Tolkien is capable with his gigantic epos to rewrite the knowledge of the folk soul into a contemporary version of the never ending story about the battle between good and evil.
+Midway through the century, Tolkien with his gigantic epos was capable of rewriting the knowledge of the folk soul into a contemporary version of the never ending story about the battle between good and evil.

-Another fortunate coincidence had some twenty years earlier arranged it so that a number of Essene scrolls came into the hands of a linguist who were skilled in Aramaic by the time he had got access to the archives of the Vatican.
+Another fortunate coincidence had some twenty years earlier arranged it so that a number of Essene scrolls came into the hands of the linguist Edmond Bordeaux Székely who were skilled in Aramaic by the time he had got access to the archives of the Vatican.

 By the transition into the 21st century the worldwide web has paved a way for the ordinary human being to access the treasuries of traditions.
 One thing, though, is access - another what one uses and is able to use it for.
 Years and years of inner work and training still forms the necessary basis for acquiring teachings of wisdom, for traditions speak in symbols and hideous languages, and their code can only be made out through deep inner work.